cubesteak/UsedRotten/README.md

 Written for CraftBukkit Beta Build (1.7.2-R0.3)

 Releases:
+0.3 - Latest.
+Bug fix for crafting multiple items at once, code cleanup and package name change to remove bukkit from the name.
+Big thanks to TfT-02 for the help!
-0.2 - Latest.
-Adds config file, multiple crafting shapes and ability to enable crafting or smelting at a global level.
+0.2 -  Adds config file, multiple crafting shapes and ability to enable crafting or smelting at a global level.
 0.11 - Just removes left over debug lines.
 0.1 - Initial release

+Known Issues:

+ - When crafting multiple leather at once using "shift-click", the workbench doesn't visually delete all the Rotten that was used.
+This is just a visual artifact thought - the crafting works properly.
+The right amount of leather is created and the Rotten is actually consumed.
+Closing the crafting dialogue sets things right.

 To do: